Codamaze/Codamaze/README.md

 ### Yo😁!!!
- I am student who knows nothing but is willing to try her hand in everything
+ I am student who knows nothing much but is willing and passionate to learn everything she can .
+ I am also a data enthusiast and love to look at the world as an outcome of the number game.
-- I love 🎶 and Literature
+ - Psst!
+I love 🎶 and Literature